sandeep-jay/SNAPPSakai-Beta/README.md

 SNAPPSakai-Beta
 ===============

-Extending SNAPP forum analysis toll for Sakai CLE (v2.8x &amp; v2.9x)
+Extending SNAPP forum analysis toll for Sakai CLE (v2.8x &amp; v2.9x).

+SNAPPSakai is an adaptaion and enhancement of SNAPP(Social Nextwork Analysis & Pedagogical Practices) forum analysis tool for Sakai Collaborative Learning Environment
+(v2.8 & v2.9) by Marist College.

 SNAPP was developed as part of a joint project, “‘Seeing’ networks: Visualising and evaluating student learning networks” -